FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Adjourned Special Meeting of Limerick City and County Council - 17th June 2021.md

 strategy map, and that if the Council is using the 15% commuters to Limerick City, you cannot

-include other EDs without justification.---
+include other EDs without justification.
+---
 The Mayor thanked the Members and staff for their engagement and consideration of the Draft

 Development Plan and their input in the many Workshops regarding same.
 The Chief Executive